FlowzPlatform/website-builder/README.md

 #Changelog
 1. Added New Templates
-2. Added Jobqueue to publish website
+2. Added Jobqueue to publish website using metalsmith
 3. User Interface 2.0